HSMCode/hsm-wise2021-prototype101-willibuecking/README.md

 ## Getting Started

 The project is currently not being built.
 To run it, simply clone or download the repo and open it in the Unity-Editor.

+## Funny Pictures

+Some funny pictures have been added to this repo in the early stages of the project to have some fun.
+They were chosesn through a tedious process of picture-choosing, whis is described here:

+1. Opened the google search-engine at https://www.google.com
+2. Typed in the term "Funny Pictures"
+3. Chose the "Pictures"-Category in an attempt to find pictures
+4. Downloaded the first five pictures shown
+5. Created a Folder called "funnypicturestocommit" in the project
+6. moved the downloaded pictures (described in more detail in steps 1 through 4) into said folder
+7. named them "funnypicture0*.jpg (*corresponding to a set of whole numbers between 0 and 5, excluding 0 and including 5 and consisting of five entries)

 ### Prerequisites